 Honouring Our Own...

 Each year, the Toronto International Spring Motorcycle Show honours some of the most outstanding contributors to the motorcycling community.
-This year, we are proud to introduce you to eight amazing people who have left their mark in a wide variety of motorcycling milieu, but who all have one thing in common: exceptional passion.
+This year, we will be selecting a number of people or organizations who have left their mark in a wide variety of motorcycling milieu, but who all have one thing in common: exceptional passion.

 2019 Recipients include...